1980 City of Glasgow District Council election: Outcome

 Labour won a decisive victory gaining 26 seats to give them a 44 seat majority over all other parties.
 The SNP lost all of their seats while the Conservatives lost 11 of the 22 seats they held.
 The Liberals gained two seats (one from the Conservatives and one from the SNP).
 The Glasgow Herald observed the result was even more spectacular for Labour than had been predicted and attributed this to voters wishing to see an end to "the City Chambers comedy show" of the last few years.
-It also attibuted the Labour gains from the Conservatives, which were reflected in other parts of Scotland, as a result of the unpopularity of Margaret Thatcher's government, which had been in power for one year.
+It also attributed the Labour gains from the Conservatives, which were reflected in other parts of Scotland, as a result of the unpopularity of Margaret Thatcher's government, which had been in power for one year.

 Several prominent Conservative and SNP councillors lost their seats including the SNP's Stewart Ewing, who had in 1977 defeated the Labour group leader, and the Conservative former housing convener Derek Wood.